Clinical breakpoints and dosing of antibiotics

 About Clinical breakpoint tables.

-In EUCAST tables, the I category is not listed.
-It is implied as the values between the S breakpoint and the R breakpoint.
+In EUCAST tables, the I category (Susceptible, increased exposure) is not listed.
+It is implied and refer to the values between the S breakpoint and the R breakpoint.
+Thus, a breakpoint listed as S<=1 mg/L and R>8 mg/L the I category is 2 - 8 (technically >1 - 8) mg/L.

-For a breakpoint listed as S>=22 mm and R<18 mm the intermediate category is 18-21 mm.
-For species where no "susceptible" category (S) exists and for which isolates without resistance mechanisms are categorised as "intermediate" (I), an arbitrary breakpoint of S≤0.001 mg/L is used to signal that no isolates are expected to be categorised "S".
+For a breakpoint listed as S>=22 mm and R<18 mm the I category is 18-21 mm.
+For species where no "susceptible" category (S) exists and for which isolates without resistance mechanisms are categorised as "susceptible, increased exposure" (I), an arbitrary breakpoint of S≤0.001 mg/L is used to signal that no isolates are expected to be categorised "S".
 For disk diffusion susceptibility testing the corresponding arbitrary breakpoint is S≥50 mm.